-You are here: Home > Chemical Categories > Organophosphorus Pesticides and Nerve Agents - Tabun (GA), Sarin (GB), Soman (GD), and VX (Pesticide Syndrome, also called Cholinergic or Nerve Agent Toxidrome)
+You are here: Home > Chemical Categories > Organophosphorus Pesticides and Nerve Agents - Tabun (GA), Sarin (GB), Soman (GD), VX, and Fourth Generation Agents (FGAs) (Pesticide Syndrome, also called Cholinergic or Nerve Agent Toxidrome)

-Organophosphorus Pesticides and Nerve Agents - Tabun (GA), Sarin (GB), Soman (GD), and VX (Pesticide Syndrome, also called Cholinergic or Nerve Agent Toxidrome)
+Organophosphorus Pesticides and Nerve Agents - Tabun (GA), Sarin (GB), Soman (GD), VX, and Fourth Generation Agents (FGAs) (Pesticide Syndrome, also called Cholinergic or Nerve Agent Toxidrome)

 Nerve agents are highly poisonous chemicals that work by preventing the nervous system from working properly.
 Nerve agents and other organophosphate pesticides cause acetylcholinesterase inhibition, resulting in signs and symptoms such as pinpoint pupils, eye pain, sweating, drooling, tearing, vomiting, and seizure, also known as Pesticide Syndrome, or Cholinergic Toxidrome.